TempleEight/temple-docs/TempleEight/docs/guide/business-logic.md

 }
 ```

-This should only update the value of `Foo` if the value 5 is passed for bar:
+This will only update the value of `Foo` if the value 5 is passed for bar:

 ```bash
 # Create a new object where Bar != 5